 A Ghost Story is not a horror movie.
 And no, this is not a spoiler.
 This is to ensure that you go watch it with the right expectation and aren’t left fuming.
 It is, however, a supernatural drama.
 The film stars Casey Affleck and Rooney Mara in the lead roles.
 The film is written, directed and edited by David Lowery.
 I found the film a little depressing, I think you are supposed to.
 However, this is not an article intending to review the film so let’s get down to the plot.
-Here’s the film A Ghost Story explained, spoilers ahead.
+Here’s the plot and ending of the movie A Ghost Story explained, spoilers ahead.

 So, the lead characters never really call out to each other and they are credited as C (Casey) and M (Rooney).
 I’m going to run through the plot linearly.
 C and M are a married couple and move into a house.
 They seem to be a happy couple.
 They live in that house for a while.
 I could be wrong but C is shown to be a musician who is not very successful.
 He does produce music, even lets M listen to his compositions now and then, but hasn’t found commercial success as such.
 The scene where M listens to his entire song is a little inconclusive.
 M completes listening but leaves without much of a reaction or feedback.
 She tears up.
 Perhaps over time, she would like to move on from what they have been striving to do.
 A part of this includes moving out of the house.
 Also, M, as a little girl is used to moving houses regularly.
 However, C doesn’t want to move.
 He feels there is a history to the house – we’ll get to this later.
 Over time, he seems to have become mellow.
 Perhaps because his career is not taking off.